vimeo/psalm/docs/annotating_code/templated_annotations.md

 }
 ```

-This pattern can be used in large number of different situations like mocking, collections, iterators and loading arbitrary objects.
+This pattern can be used in a large number of different situations like mocking, collections, iterators and loading arbitrary objects.
 Psalm has a large number of annotations to make it easy to use templated types in your codebase.

 ## `@template`, `@psalm-template`